rithvikronaldo/ThriveHack/README.md

 2. Submit the form to generate a medical PDF with the entered data.
 3. Print or save the PDF for documentation purposes.

-## Contributing 🤝

-Contributions are welcome!
-If you have any suggestions, feature requests, or bug reports, feel free to open an issue or submit a pull request.

-## License 📝

 This project is licensed under the [MIT License](LICENSE).